mse22/Eadala_ENV872_Project/README.md

 # Environmental Data Analytics Project by Monisha Eadala

-Final project repository for Environmental Data Analytics (ENV 872L) at Duke University, spring 2020
+Final project repository for Environmental Data Analytics (ENV 872L) at Duke University, Spring 2020

 <Instructions: copy and paste this template into your project README file (found in the parent folder of the repository).
 Fill in relevant information as requested.>